 We held a public comment period on the draft state EIS from Feb.
 27 through May 27, 2020.
 Next, we will consider the comments.
-Responses will be included in the final EIS, expected to be released in spring 2021.
+Comments on the draft EIS are available to view and download.
+All comments are valued equally, and responses will be included in the final EIS, expected to be released in spring 2021..

 Flood District's proposed project